sansan-sakura/A1-swedish-quiz/instructions.md

 - When the user has answered all the questions, they should get to a summary screen that tells them how many they got correct or incorrect.

-- You should challenge yourself to make use of redux by making small components that interact with the store - don't just go for one big component.

 - Don't forget CSS!
 Your quiz should be well-styled.

 ### Stretch Goals